For safety notes on each specific section please refer to the trail map.

 1. Plan your trip

-Seek local knowledge and plan the route you will take and the amount of time you can reasonably expect it to take.
-The Hauraki Rail Trail is well signposted but it does pay to take a map for guidance.
+Seek local knowledge, plan your route and the time you can reasonably expect it to take.
+The Hauraki Rail Trail is well signposted but we advise carrying a map for guidance.

 2. Tell someone

 Tell someone your plans and leave a date or time to raise the alarm if you haven’t returned.
-We recommend that you don’t ride alone.
+We recommend that you ride with others.

-The weather on and around the Hauraki Cycle Trail can be changeable.
-Always check the forecast before you head off and be prepared for weather changes by carrying a rain jacket and warm clothing.
+Weather on and around the Hauraki Rail Trail can be changeable.
+Always check the forecast and be prepared for weather changes by carrying a rain jacket and warm clothing.

 4. Know your limits

-Your responsibility is to enjoy and maximise your riding experience, while reducing and minimising the risk.
-Challenge yourself, but ride within your physical limits and ability.
+It is your responsibility to enjoy and maximise your riding experience.
+To minimise risk always ride within your physical limits and ability.

 5. Take sufficient supplies

-Make sure you have enough food, clothing, equipment and emergency rations for the worst-case scenario.
-Take some basic bike tools for any repairs, a first aid kit and an appropriate means of communication.
+Make sure you have sufficient food, clothing, and equipment in case of emergency.
+Carry basic bike tools for repairs, a first aid kit and a means of communication.

 SAFETY ON THE TRAIL

-Following are a few simple tips to help keep you stay safe when you’re out on the Hauraki Rail Trail:
+Here's a few simple tips to help keep you safe on the Hauraki Rail Trail:

 Be Aware - Watch and listen for approaching cyclists, vehicles, pedestrians, potholes, animals, car doors opening and other potential hazards.

-Be Predictable - Make eye contact with other trail users - a friendly hello always goes down well.
+Be Predictable - Make eye contact with other trail users.
 Maintain a straight line, keep to the left and signal your intentions clearly.

 Be Patient - Slow down when approching other trail users, particularly from the rear.
 Pass slowly and only when safe.
-On narrow sections of the trail, pull over where practical to allow faster cyclists to pass.
+On narrow sections of trail, pull over to allow faster cyclists to pass.

 Be Prepared - Wear an approved helmet and check your bike regularly.
-Plan your route and carry sufficient water, clothing and food, along with basic tools for any repairs and a basic first aid kit.
+Plan your route and carry sufficient water, clothing, food, along with basic tools for repairs and a small first aid kit.

 You can also take a look at this Outdoor Safety Guide